Books, Texts, and Articles

 Project Management and Technology

 In The Definitive Handbook of Business Continuity Management, Andrew Hiles provides a comprehensive overview of business resiliency and recovery practices.
-Harvey A. Levine's Project Portfolio Management incorporates an overview of portfolio management and useful case studies from the 'real world'.
+Harvey A. Levine's Project Portfolio Management incorporates an overview of portfolio management and real-world case studies.
 Kenneth Rose, in Project Quality Management, covers the theory of quality and frames it in a project management context.
-Essential Scrum by Kenneth S. Rubin was a great complement to an Agile training course, and remains a reference until today.
-Kim Heldman discusses project risk management in Project Manager’s Spotlight on Risk Management (Heldman's book is a nice complement to Rose's Project Quality Management text).
-In Winning Digital Customers: The Antidote to Irrelevance, Howard Tiersky outlines key strategies to transform businesses using technology (this book is really about change and transformation management...).
+Essential Scrum by Kenneth S. Rubin was a great complement to an Agile training course.
+Kim Heldman discusses project risk management in Project Manager’s Spotlight on Risk Management.
+In Winning Digital Customers: The Antidote to Irrelevance, Howard Tiersky discusses digital product strategy, customer centricity, and change management.

 In The Definitive Handbook of Business Continuity Management, Andrew Hiles provides a comprehensive overview of business resiliency and recovery practices.
-Harvey A. Levine's Project Portfolio Management incorporates an overview of portfolio management and useful case studies from the 'real world'.
+Harvey A. Levine's Project Portfolio Management incorporates an overview of portfolio management and real-world case studies.
 Kenneth Rose, in Project Quality Management, covers the theory of quality and frames it in a project management context.
-Essential Scrum by Kenneth S. Rubin was a great complement to an Agile training course, and remains a reference until today.
-Kim Heldman discusses project risk management in Project Manager’s Spotlight on Risk Management (Heldman's book is a nice complement to Rose's Project Quality Management text).
-In Winning Digital Customers: The Antidote to Irrelevance, Howard Tiersky outlines key strategies to transform businesses using technology (this book is really about change and transformation management...).
+Essential Scrum by Kenneth S. Rubin was a great complement to an Agile training course.
+Kim Heldman discusses project risk management in Project Manager’s Spotlight on Risk Management.
+In Winning Digital Customers: The Antidote to Irrelevance, Howard Tiersky discusses digital product strategy, customer centricity, and change management.

 Professional/Business